 Key West, anchored deep into the Florida Keys, is a place where the summer never ends.
 But if you thought Key West is all about its warm climate, think again.
 The best things to do in Key West reveal an island with plenty in store, if you ever want to leave that sun lounger.

 We can exist thanks to compensation from advertising including affiliate links.
 Learn more ›

 Ernest Hemingway lived in Key West from 1931 to 1939.
 During his time in the southernmost city of the continental United States, he wrote many of his most famous pieces.

 Today, visiting Ernest Hemingway Home and Museum, where the iconic writer lived and worked, is both one of the most educational and entertaining things to do in Key West.

 Hemingway himself beautifully stated that: “every man’s life, told truly, is a novel”.
 When you hear the amusing novel about the writer himself, you also learn some of the story about Key West.

 An additional element at the Ernest Hemingway Home and Museum is the property’s cats.
 These cats, famous for being blessed with six toes, freely roam in and around the Hemingway house just like back in the days.

 2. Take in lovely views at Key West Lighthouse

-The perfect attraction to combine with Ernest Hemingway Home and Museum is Key West Lighthouse and Keeper’s Quarters Museum.
+The perfect attraction to combine with the Ernest Hemingway Home is Key West Lighthouse and Keeper’s Quarters Museum.
 These two Key West sights are located across the street from each other.